thrackle-io/rules-engine/docs/userGuides/Architecture/Client/PROTOCOL-ERC-721.md

 ## Purpose

 The Protocol ERC 721 defines the base that contracts must conform to in order to be compatible with the protocol.
+Using the protocol ERC 721 does not restrict you from inheriting from other internal or external contracts, such as other OpenZeppelin contracts or custom logic contracts specific to your application.

 ## Structure